 - Larceny in value over $20,000

-Financial Distress – others may take property due to an overwhelming financial need to provide heath, wellness, shelter, or clothing that they cannot otherwise afford.
-This is common with students, homeless and those that are used to a certain lifestyle that they can no longer afford.
+- Financial distress – others may take property due to an overwhelming financial need to provide health, wellness, shelter, or clothing that they cannot otherwise afford.
+This is common with students, homeless, and those that are used to a certain lifestyle that they can no longer afford.
 Recent life changes involving financial circumstances can have an effect.

-Marital Difficulties and Divorce – family dissolution can result in personality changes that would cause people engage in behavior that they normally would not.
+- Marital difficulties and divorce – family dissolution can result in personality changes that would cause people to engage in behavior that they normally would not.
 Fully understanding family circumstances are important to ensure that the behavior can be explained and sometimes justified.

-Mental Health Disorders –Some people suffer from mental heath disorders, sometimes called Kleptomania, which can cause delinquent behavior such as theft.
+- Mental health disorders –Some people suffer from mental health disorders, such as kleptomania, which can cause delinquent behavior like theft.
 Some are not even aware of the existence of the disorder or have failed to seek recommended counseling services.

-Substance Abuse Disorders – drug and alcohol abuse sometimes is the cause of the theft and fraud behavior.
-It is very important that this be discovered and addressed appropriately and effectively.
+- Substance abuse disorders – drug and alcohol abuse sometimes is the cause of the theft and fraudulent behavior.
+It is very important that this is discovered and addressed appropriately and effectively.

-The cause and reason for the criminal behavior must be ascertained, diagnosed and rectified as best as possible in order to successfully address the matter with the court.
-By providing a rational and recommendation for the proper course of action and treatment to ensure the behavior is not repeated.
+The cause and reason for the criminal behavior must be ascertained, diagnosed, and rectified as best as possible in order to successfully address the matter with the court.
+By providing a recommendation for the proper course of action and treatment, we help ensure the behavior is not repeated.
 Our office will help minimize any punishment that may be imposed.

-We understand that it is of the upmost importance to keep any retail fraud or theft offense off your criminal record.
-A theft related conviction leaves a reputation of dishonesty that can discourage employers and educational institutions from associating with you.
+We understand that it is of the utmost importance to keep any retail fraud or theft offense off your criminal record.
+A theft-related conviction leaves a reputation of dishonesty that can discourage employers and educational institutions from associating with you.
 A retail fraud or theft conviction could change the course of your life.
 It is important not to let a one-time mistake invalidate years of hard work and preclude legitimate aspirations in the future.

 There are several legal strategies to keep a retail fraud conviction off your record.

-Youthful Offender Status – those under the age of 24 can and should be provided an opportunity to have the case immediately made non-public and eventually dismissed after satisfactorily completion of a short probationary period.
+Youthful offender status – those under the age of 24 can and should be provided an opportunity to have the case immediately made non-public and eventually dismissed after satisfactory completion of a short probationary period.
 The applicable age was increased to age 24 in Michigan effective August 15, 2015.
-For those accused between the ages of 21 and 24 if the case occurred before that date, we can and must delay the prosecution until after that date to ensure all who qualify will take advantage of the new law change.
+For those accused between the ages of 21 and 24, if the case occurred before that date, we can and must delay the prosecution until after that date to ensure all who qualify will take advantage of the new law change.

-First Offender Programs – many jurisdictions and prosecutorial offices will allow a first offender, no matter the age, to engage in programing to keep the offense off their record.
+First offender programs – many jurisdictions and prosecutorial offices will allow a first offender, no matter the age, to engage in programming to keep the offense off their record.
 Do not assume that this offer will automatically be made because it will not.
-An expert attorney from the Law Office of Barton Morris will not only ensure all available programs, but ensure the client is prepared to be eligible to receive said programs.
+A Michigan shoplifting attorney from The Law Offices of Barton Morris will not only ensure all available programs but ensure the client is prepared to be eligible to receive said programs.
 Many require the client to receive certain treatment or previously be engaged with a particular therapy requirement.
 Every court and jurisdiction is different in this regard.
-The expert attorneys from the Law Office of Barton Morris know exactly what needs to be done to ensure successful acceptance and completion of every known first offender program.
+The skilled attorneys from The Law Offices of Barton Morris know exactly what needs to be done to ensure successful acceptance and completion of every known first offender program.

-Often times, those that may not qualify can still be accepted into a first offender program.
-The expert retail fraud attorneys in the Law Office of Barton Morris will make sure that every effort is taken to make all qualifying programs available to our clients, even if at first glance, it may seem unavailable.
+Oftentimes, those that may not qualify can still be accepted into a first offender program.
+Our Michigan shoplifting attorneys will make sure that every effort is taken to make all qualifying programs available to our clients even if at first glance it may seem unavailable.
 The opportunity to keep someone’s record clean must sometimes be fought hard for.
-Often times, a favorable result must be achieved no matter the cost and “no” is not an acceptable answer.
-The attorneys at the Law Office of Barton Morris will be fight relentlessly for every client.
+Oftentimes, a favorable result must be achieved no matter the cost and “no” is not an acceptable answer.
+The attorneys at The Law Offices of Barton Morris will fight relentlessly for every client.